DenizenScript/Denizen-Beginners-Guide/source/guides/npcs/assignment-scripts.md

-Who Am I: Assignment Scripts
+Who Am I: Assignment Scripts (NOT YET WRITTEN)
 ----------------------------

 **TODO: Write-up explaining the basics of assignment scripts, including the `on assignment` action.**